Delicious, hearty, easy to make Crock Pot Lasagna. This recipe is loaded with yummy layers of pasta, creamy cheese, sausage, and fresh basil.

 I lay out the first noodle lengthwise, then break the rest to fit around the edges, slightly overlapping them.
 Occasionally you’ll see a gap where the round edge of the crockpot meets the straight edge of a noodle.
 Don’t worry about those—they won’t change anything.

 Serving: While I typically serve this dish without sides—it’s filling enough on its own—there are some great options to consider when serving this dish.
 The most obvious, and my favorite, is a good garlic bread.
-Store-bought garlic breads can be okay, especially if you buy from your grocery store’s bakery rather than off the shelf.
+Store-bought garlic bread can be okay, especially if you buy from your grocery store’s bakery rather than off the shelf.
 But it’s really easy to mix together a few chopped garlic cloves, some melted butter, and a mixture of whatever Italian spices you have to happen to have on your shelf.
 Spread that on some sliced French bread, bake, and BOOM!
 You’ve got a pretty good homemade garlic bread to accompany your crockpot lasagna.

 Another dish to serve alongside your lasagna is a simple salad.
 As long as you avoid the dreaded “iceberg and ranch,” it doesn’t really matter what salad recipe you use.
 Pick your favorite!